4.1 How ready made portfolios work

 When it comes to buying shares there are countless different methods and tactics utilised by investors.

-Some focus on the movement of the stock.
-For example, "momentum investing" seeks to purchase stocks that have performed well over the past year or so with the hope that the strong performance will continue.
+Some focus on the movement of the stock whilst others focus on underlying value.
+For example, "momentum investing" is an investment method that advocates purchasing stocks that have performed well over the past year or so in the hope that the strong performance will continue.
 A great example of momentum investing would be buying shares in the online clothing retailer ASOS Plc which has seen a steady rise in its share price in the past few years.
 With the underperformance of traditional retailers like Next Plc, momentum investors may seek to jump on the ASOS bandwagon.

 On the complete opposite side of the scale, "contrarian investing" seeks to buy stocks that are in direct contrast with the sentiment of the time.
 For example, I bought Russian securities during the fallout from the annexation of Crimea in 2014.
 During this period the ruble was plunging and mounting international pressure on Russia was putting heavy pressure on its economy and stock price.
 Close to three years later, I have made over 100% profit on this investment.